Aubrey holes: Archaeoastronomy and the Aubrey Holes

 The astronomical readings of the holes are largely a product of the interpretation of them as being simple pits without any structural features.
 This approach has required finding an explanation which tends towards the theory that the holes were repeatedly dug, filled and redug and excludes possibilities relating to any possible timber posts standing in them.
 The theory that they may have been used to hold temporary markers for use in astronomical observations gained credence in the 1960s.

 An early attempt to analyse the positions of the Aubrey holes was undertaken by Gerald Hawkins, a professor of astronomy at Boston University in the 1960s, using an IBM 7090 computer.
 In his book Stonehenge Decoded, Hawkins argued that the various features at the Stonehenge monument were arranged in such a way to predict a variety of astronomical events.
-He believed that the key to the holes' purpose was the lunar eclipse, which occurs on average about once a year on a 346.62 day cycle.
-Lunar eclipses are not always visible as the moon may be below the horizon as it moves across the sky, but over 18 to 19 years (18.61 years to be precise) the date and position of a visible eclipse will return to its beginning point on the horizon again.
-As the motion of the moon's orbit also causes it to work its way across the sky on an 18.61 year cycle in what is known as the journey between major and minor standstill and back, the theory that this period was both measurable and useful to Neolithic peoples seemed attractive.
+He believed that the key to the holes' purpose was the lunar eclipse, which occurs on average about twice a year on a 346.62 day cycle (the eclipse year).
+Every 18 to 19 years (18.61 to be precise) moonrise attains its extreme azimuth on the horizon.
+As the motion of the Moon's orbit causes it to swing on this 18.61-year cycle in its journey between major and minor lunistice and back, the theory that this period was both measurable and useful to Neolithic peoples seemed attractive.

 Lunar movements may have had calendrical significance to early peoples, especially farmers who would have benefited from the division of the year into periods which indicated the best times for planting.
 18.61 is not a whole number and so it cannot be used to predict an eclipse without precision equipment, using only crude marker stones or timber posts in a circle instead.
 Hawkins' theory was that three 18.61 year cycles multiply out to 55.83, which is much closer to an integer and therefore easier to mark using 56 holes.
 Hawkins argued that the Aubrey Holes were used to keep track of this long time period and could accurately predict the recurrence of a lunar eclipse on the same azimuth, that which aligned with the Heel Stone, every 56 years.
 Going further, by placing marker stones at the ninth, eighteenth, twenty-eighth, thirty-seventh, forty-sixth and fifty sixth holes, Hawkins deduced that other intermediate lunar eclipses could also be predicted.